CARL-CXR: Continual Adapter-Based Routing for Task-Unknown Chest Radiograph Classification: Experimental Settings and Results

 \subsection{Ablation Study}

-\paragraph{Effect of Experience Replay.} This experiment evaluates sequential continual learning without experience replay, serving as a lower-bound baseline for task-unknown inference (Table~\ref{tab:replay_routing}).
-Routing performance degrades catastrophically without replay.
-After learning Task~2, the selector largely forgets Task~1, routing almost all samples to the most recent task.
-The low overall routing accuracy (14.3\%) indicates that task discrimination becomes unreliable without access to representations from previously learned tasks.

-In contrast, incorporating experience replay leads to a marked improvement in routing performance.
-Selector-based routing reaches 75.0\% accuracy, corresponding to a 60.7 \% gain over the no-replay setting.
-This large performance gap demonstrates that replay is the primary mechanism enabling stable task identification in the proposed framework.
-By retaining a bounded set of adapter-adapted features and their associated task labels, replay mitigates task-identity drift in the shared selector and prevents catastrophic forgetting of task identities across sequential updates.
+\paragraph{Effect of Experience Replay.} Table~\ref{tab:replay_routing} evaluates the contribution of feature-level experience replay to task-unknown routing.
+Without replay, the selector catastrophically forgets Task~1 after learning Task~2, routing nearly all samples to the most recent task (overall accuracy: 14.3\%).
+Incorporating replay recovers routing performance to 75.0\% weighted accuracy (65.3\% balanced), a gain of 60.7 percentage points.
+This large gap demonstrates that feature-level replay is the primary mechanism enabling stable task identification: by retaining a bounded set of adapter-conditioned feature vectors with task labels, replay prevents selector drift across sequential updates without storing any raw patient images.

-\paragraph{Inference-Time Routing Strategies.} Automatic task routing is required at inference, as task identifiers are often unavailable in multi-hospital deployment.
-We evaluated two alternative routing strategies—memory-based and entropy-based—as inference-time ablations (Table~\ref{tab:routing_methods}).
-Memory-based routing exhibits severe task imbalance, routing the majority of samples to a single task (88.0\% MIMIC, 11.0\% CheXpert).
-This collapse toward the MIMIC prototype suggests that cosine similarity to task prototypes alone provides insufficient discrimination between task-adapted feature distributions, resulting in near-total routing bias that fails to identify CheXpert (Task~2) samples.

-In contrast, entropy-based routing achieves balanced performance across both datasets (66.0\% MIMIC, 65.0\% CheXpert) with substantially higher overall routing accuracy (65.0\%) and classification AUC (0.740).
-Entropy routing leverages prediction confidence directly from the task-specific heads, providing a more robust signal for task discrimination than prototype similarity alone.
-These results demonstrate that confidence-based routing is more robust for task identification, leading to fewer misrouted cases and better classification performance under task-unknown deployment.
+\paragraph{Inference-Time Routing Strategies.} Table~\ref{tab:routing_methods} compares three inference-time routing strategies.
+Memory-based routing collapses severely toward Task~1 (88.0\% MIMIC, 11.0\% CheXpert), yielding a balanced accuracy of only 49.5\% despite a weighted accuracy of 50.0\%, confirming that cosine similarity to task prototypes alone cannot discriminate between task-adapted feature distributions.
+Entropy-based routing achieves substantially more balanced performance (66.0\% MIMIC, 65.0\% CheXpert; balanced accuracy 65.5\%) by leveraging prediction confidence from task-specific heads as a discrimination signal.
+The learned selector with replay achieves the best balanced accuracy (65.3\%) with the highest classification AUC, demonstrating that training an explicit routing network with replay produces the most reliable inference-time task identification.